Cardiac CatheterizationSkip to the navigation

 During the test

-A local anesthetic will be injected into the skin at the insertion site.
+A shot of local anesthetic will be given at the insertion site.
 A blood vessel is punctured by a special needle or exposed by making a small cut in the skin so that the catheter can be passed into the blood vessel.
-The catheter is slowly advanced through the blood vessel into your body.
-The catheter tip is moved into various positions in the heart's vessels and chambers while the doctor watches its progress on the imaging screen.
-Pressures within the heart chambers can be measured.
-Blood and heart tissue samples may also be removed through the catheter, if necessary.
+The catheter is slowly moved through the blood vessel into your body.
+The catheter tip is moved into different positions in the heart's vessels and chambers while the doctor watches its progress on the imaging screen.
+Pressures inside the heart chambers can be measured.
+Blood and heart tissue samples may also be removed through the catheter, if needed.

-You may be asked to hold your breath or move your head slightly to provide clear views of the heart and its blood vessels.
+You may be asked to hold your breath or move your head slightly.
+This helps to give clear views of the heart and its blood vessels.

 After the test